YYMofROK/howto/Lets_Encrypt_https.md

 Press Enter to Continue
 Waiting for verification...
 Cleaning up challenges
-Subscribe to the EFF mailing list (email: a84146943@gmail.com).
+Subscribe to the EFF mailing list (email: [  E-Mail Address ]).

 IMPORTANT NOTES:
  - Congratulations!
 Your certificate and chain have been saved at:
-   /etc/letsencrypt/live/addrgo.com/fullchain.pem
+   /etc/letsencrypt/live/[ DOMAIN NAME ]/fullchain.pem
    Your key file has been saved at:
-   /etc/letsencrypt/live/addrgo.com/privkey.pem
+   /etc/letsencrypt/live/[ DOMAIN NAME ]/privkey.pem
    Your cert will expire on 2021-04-05.
 To obtain a new or tweaked version of this certificate in the future, simply run certbot again.
 To non-interactively renew *all* of your certificates, run